mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 ##### 1:05:45

 What would you like?
 There is stinky, muddy water, there is beautiful water – but both [are the] same.
-And you can do the same things, wherever you may be: a beautiful, nice place, nice smelling, beautiful place, or here is a muddy, stinky [place], and lots of things.
+And you can do the same things, wherever you may be: a beautiful, nice smelling place, or here is a muddy, stinky [place], and lots of things.
 That is the [samsaric](glossary#samsara) world, and here is another beautiful world; but both are the same.
 And wherever you may be, you can do the same things.
 What would you like?
 What would you *be*?
 What would you *prefer* to be?
 Do you want be a stinky, muddy [group]?
 Do you understand?

 If you are in a beautiful place, there’s a lot of “barking.”
 Remember this.
 Many people bark at you.
 Because you are already in a beautiful place, that’s why you can see lots of ugly things.
 If you make a mistake, lots of things happen; and then immediately you say, “That is something extra.”
 If you do this, you never touch the core of human life.

 All are [Buddha](glossary#buddha).
 Muddy water, beautiful water: all Buddha.
 Wherever you may be, you can do the same things; Buddha's world.
 Which would you like?
 It's very clear.
 No one prefers a dirty place.
-Don't you think so?
 It's a very simple practice.
 But if you are in a beautiful place, it's not so easy.
 It's not so easy.
 But we should accept it.

 And all we have to do is – wherever you may be, we can do the same thing – that same thing is [shikantaza](glossary#shikantaza).
 Shikantaza, where all [delusions](glossary#delusion) drop off from the first.
 It’s not necessary that you should find some order or demand.
 “Go away” – you cannot say so.
 If you say “go away” – they don’t go away.
 Even though you say “please stay” – they don’t stay.